alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 - Saying yes to opportunities
 - Balance between structured and spontaneous activities

+Much like some of the other sections, 2024 was a little bit of a breakthrough year for me in terms of this component and 2025 built on what that had provided.
+I did a couple of solo travelling trips through Europe, camped for the first time since I went to Tanzania and said yes to anything I possibly could.

+2025 focused more on travelling with friends and settling into the hobbies I found the most joy in.
+I went to new countries (Morocco and Portgual), went back to others I had enjoyed before (Italy, France and Slovenia) and generally had a blast with some of my closest friends.
+The highlights include:

+* Lisbon and Porto with Krish, Jiano and Mohit
+* French roadtrip with Rob
+* Lake Bled in Slovenia with Caitlin and James

+### New Activities

+There are a couple of things I'd like to try and find the time for this year, that I didn't get a chance to do in previous ones.

+The first of these is paragliding.
+I wanted to do this when I travelled through Austria in the summer of 2024, but the weather wasn't good enough and Zell Am See was too inconvenient to make it to.
+As much as I'm scared of heights, I love the idea of getting a bird's eye view of a beautiful landscape and it will push me out of my comfort zone.

+### New Environments

+Since 2025 focused more on holidays with my friends, it didn't leave quite as much scope for new countries or areas to be explored.
+2026 feels like a good time to make this a more focused effort.

+I've always said that I wanted to travel to South America or Asia with a partner and I feel like that still holds true.
+If I don't meet the right person within the first half of 2026, it's unlikely that this will be achievable this year.
+There's still room for a solo trip but that depends more on my appetite for that sort of thing.

+With continent expansion potentially off the table, it's worth considering the parts of Europe I'm yet to visit.
+I'd really like to drive around Iceland and Norway, so perhaps this necessitates another goal of finally learning how to drive.

+There's also the option of exploring Eastern Europe more.
+My first interrailing trip concluded in Budapest where I could have headed down towards Serbia, Bosnia, Montenegro, North Macedonia and Albania.
+Transport links wouldn't be as good in those areas, but it would be cool to continue where I left off and head down to Athens or something.

 ## Home & Environment

 - Creating a space that supports your goals